sidpalas/devops-directive-website/content/posts/2020/03/always-on-minikube/index.md

 ## Why?

-Over the past five years, Kubernetes (k8s) has risen to become the defacto standard for managing container orchestration at scale.
+Over the past five years, Kubernetes (k8s) has risen to become the de facto standard for managing container orchestration at scale.

 However, with many layers of abstraction and [non-trivial costs]({{< ref "/posts/2020/03/managed-kubernetes-comparison/index.md" >}}) to run even the smallest cloud-based cluster, the barriers to entry for an individual who wants to familiarize themselves with Kubernetes can be quite high.

-There are a variety of options for running Kubernetes locally including: [Minikube](https://github.com/kubernetes/minikube), [Docker Desktop](https://www.docker.com/products/kubernetes), and [Microk8s](https://microk8s.io/).
+There are a variety of options for running Kubernetes locally including [Minikube](https://github.com/kubernetes/minikube), [Docker Desktop](https://www.docker.com/products/kubernetes), and [Microk8s](https://microk8s.io/).
 These are all good options for aiding in the development process, but all suffer from the fact that they are tied to the power status of the system they are running on (i.e. if I shut down my laptop, the local cluster shuts down too).
 In order to run workloads that are either time-dependent (cronjobs) or event-driven (asynchronous data processing), it would be much better to have a cluster that is always on.

 I happen to have a 2012 MacBook Air sitting around unused now that it is no longer my daily driver.
-Amazingly, this 8 year old system has a CPU that supports the necessary [software based virtualization](https://en.wikipedia.org/wiki/X86_virtualization) to run a Linux virtual machine where we can install Kubernetes.
+Amazingly, this 8-year-old system has a CPU that supports the necessary [software-based virtualization](https://en.wikipedia.org/wiki/X86_virtualization) to run a Linux virtual machine where we can install Kubernetes.

 ## Power/Cost Considerations